PiotrJustyna/road-to-orleans/readme.md

   - [code](#code)
   - [further reading](#further-reading)

-# road to orleans
+# road to Orleans

 [![Gitter](https://badges.gitter.im/road-to-orleans/community.svg)](https://gitter.im/road-to-orleans/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-This repository illustrates the road to orleans with practical, real-life examples as .NET solutions.
-From most basic, to more advanced techniques.
-The code is written using .NET 5 and was tested on MacOS (Catalina 10.15.7) and, wherever docker is supported, Linux (Alpine 3.12).
+This repository illustrates the road to Orleans with practical, real-life examples such as .NET solutions.
+From most basic to more advanced techniques.
+The code is written using .NET 6 and was tested on macOS (Catalina 10.15.7) and, wherever docker is supported, Linux (Alpine 3.12).

 ## build & run